 Summer time is roof time in the Big Apple.
 If you have access to yours, grab a bottle of rose or whatever your pleasure and head on up.
-If you don’t have an accessible rooftop, worry not as there are plenty of rooftop bars in New York.
-Here are some ideas: The Ides at the Wythe Hotel, in Williamsburg, Penthouse 808 in Long Island City, POD 39 Rooftop Lounge and Bar in Midtown or the Jane Hotel in West Village.
+If you don’t have an accessible rooftop, worry not!
+There are plenty of rooftop bars in New York.
+Here are some ideas: The Ides at the Wythe Hotel, in Williamsburg, Penthouse 808 in Long Island City, POD 39 Rooftop Lounge and Bar in Midtown, or the Jane Hotel in West Village.

 Attend Summer Festivals

 One of our favorite things to do in New York is participate in its many outdoor festivals, which often feature top-notch artists and musicians from all over the world.
 SummerStage, BRIC Celebrate Brooklyn, Shakespeare in the Park, Summer Film Festival at Bryant Park, Lincoln Center Out of Doors and Panorama Music Festival are just some of the many such events in our great city.